BobKuczewski/Run1802/README.md

 ## Duration of Run

-When run without specifying the number of clock ticks, the current version will execute one million clock edges before stopping.
+When run without specifying the number of clock ticks, the current version will attempt to execute one million clock edges before stopping.
 This can be changed by specifying the number of clock edges with the "n=#" command line parameter.
 The program can also be stopped gracefully with Control-C at any time.

 ## Saving 1802 Pin State